 Below is a list of ten of the most interesting, informative articles available online, covering a variety of areas within security:

 1. Biometrics in Physical Security.
 If you have ever considered upgrading the physical security of you or your clients with biometrics, then this article is a great place to start.

 Key takeaway: Biometrics is the wave of the future, but it is also not as scary as it sounds.

 2. How Important are Security Guards?
-Security guards can be of paramount importance in certain situations, but does your company really need one?
+Security guards and security shacks can be of paramount importance in certain situations, but does your company really need one?
 This article answers that question.

 Key takeaway: Remember that hiring the right people is important, as is training.

 3. The First 90 Days of Your New Security Job.
 Written specifically for those new to security, this can be a great article to share with new security employees.

 Key takeaway: Understanding the culture of your security company and your customers is key.